kevquirk/simple.css-site/getting-started.md

 layout: default
 ---

-Ok, so you're starting an new project, or have an existing project, and you want to start using Simple.css to theme your site.
+Ok, so you're starting an new project (or have an existing project), and you want to start using Simple.css to theme your site.
 It's very simple to do and you should be able to set something up that looks like this site in just a few minutes.

 ## Step 1 - create a HTML file

-The first thing you're you're going to need is a HTML file to actually format.
-So fire up you favourite text editor (my favourite is [Atom](https://atom.io)) and paste this basic HTML into it:
+The first thing you're you're going to need is a HTML file so you have something to actually format with Simple.css.
+Fire up your favourite text editor (my favourite is [Atom](https://atom.io)) and paste this basic HTML into it:

 ```
 <!DOCTYPE html>